Today I’m tackling the struggle of coming up with a college grocery list!

 I know it can be challenging at times to cook and not hit up the vending machine or the nearest fast food eatery…

-Preparing your food will for help you cut down on food costs BIG TIME.
+Preparing your food will help you cut down on food costs BIG TIME.
+Even if you don’t prep every single meal.
+Convenience store foods and eating out all the time is expensive.

 Feeding yourself like that is a quick way to burn up your food budget in the blink of an eye.
 And as a broke college student, you’ve gotta make that shit last!